VlatkoSpirovski/WebApi/README.md

 Database Structure
 The project contains three main tables that are interconnected:

-Stock Table: Stores information about stock items (e.g., item name, price, and quantity).
+Stock Table: Stores information about stock items (e.g., id, symbol, company name, purchase price).
 Comment Table: Stores user comments on specific stock items.
 Each comment is linked to a user and a stock item.
 Account Table (User Management): Manages user details, including login credentials and roles.
 Each user can leave multiple comments, and each comment is linked to a user and a stock item.
 Entity Relationships